Who Is Amaranthus in Outlander Season 8 — and Why Is William Drawn to Her?

 Amaranthus matters because she arrives as more than a widow-shaped obstacle in someone else’s mystery.

 She is observant, specific, and dramatically useful.
 William is drawn to her because she offers attention, chemistry, and danger in the same breath.
+Lord John’s world gives her social stakes.
+Ben’s mystery gives her plot stakes.
+William’s uncertainty gives her emotional stakes.

-FAQ: Who Is Amaranthus In Outlander?
+FAQ: Who Is Amaranthus in Outlander?

 Who is Amaranthus in Outlander?